 You’re going to a wedding in Duluth and you land at midnight.
 You’re starving, but nothing in the airport is open, and the only thing within a mile of your hotel is a convenience store.
 Before you give in and eat string cheese and a prepackaged bologna sandwich on white bread for dinner, you see something green and glorious in the hotel lobby: It’s Sally, the $30,000 salad-making robot.

-Sally is currently featured at several locations in California, including Galvanize, a tech co-working space in San Francisco.
-But look for her in hotels, schools and offices in the not-too-distant future.
+Sally is currently featured at several locations in California.
+Look for her in hotels, schools and offices near you in the not-too-distant future.